Products on sale!

 @tuduu

-Injera is a thin and spongy bread, typical of Ethiopian cuisine.
-It is made with finely ground millet flour and brewer's yeast.
-It has a slightly sour texture due to the fermentation of the yeast.
+Injera is a thin, spongy bread typical of Ethiopian cuisine.
+It is made with finely milled millet flour and baker's yeast.
+It develops a slightly sour flavor thanks to the fermentation of the yeast.
 It is usually served as an accompaniment to meat or vegetable dishes.

 Difficulty: Medium